How many forms of cancer are there?

 Genes are segments of DNA located on chromosomes.
 Mutations can occur over time, sometimes because of exposure to environmental factors such as smoking or viruses, and those changes can cause cells to become cancerous.
 As a result, increased age alone can be a risk factor for cancer: More than 75% of all cancer cases are diagnosed in people aged 55 or older.
 Only about 5% to 10% of cancers are genetically inherited, and those cancers tend to occur earlier in life.
 Oncogenes are genes that cause cancer, while tumor suppressor genes play a role in controlling or stopping cancer.

 How is cancer treated?

-The “modalities” used to treat cancer are surgery, chemotherapy, radiation therapy, and immunotherapy, usually in some combination.
+The “modalities” used to treat cancer are surgery, chemotherapy (including targeted therapies like small molecules), radiation therapy, and immunotherapy, usually in some combination.
 Treatment plans vary from patient to patient based on the type and stage of cancer.
 In cancer immunotherapy, patients are given biological substances that have potential to activate or boost their own immune response to cancer.
 These substances can be laboratory-produced versions of antibodies or the body’s own defense cells.

 What is cancer immunology?

 Cancer immunology studies the relationship between cancer and the body’s immune system, including its innate ability to prevent or eliminate cancer cells, called immunosurveillance.
 Research shows that the body’s natural defense mechanisms can recognize and target cancer cells.
 Cancer immunologists focus on developing immunotherapies to boost those natural defenses.